darionmc56/Blog-Card/README.md

 - Clean, modern blog card layout
 - Responsive and accessible styling
 - Custom-styled button and border elements
+- Custom hover effect on the card for interactivity

 ## 💡 What I Learned